mzivic7/pi-btconf/README.md

 On second device any terminal that communicates over bluetooth RFCOMM protocol will work.
 There are many apps designed for android bluetooth RFCOMM (like [BlueTerm](https://play.google.com/store/apps/details?id=es.pymasde.blueterm)).
-"terminal" function will work only with suitable terminal emulator on second device (for android, advised: [rfterm](https://github.com/hxxr/rfterm))
+"terminal" function will work only with suitable terminal emulator on second device (for android, example: [rfterm](https://github.com/hxxr/rfterm)).

 ## Features:
- - Swich on / off script and bluetooth on button bouble-press
+ - Swich on / off script and bluetooth on button double-press
- - Run terminal
+ - Run terminal (WIP)
  - List saved networks
  - Scan for available networks
  - Set WLAN interface